OpenMOSE/RWKV-Infer/README.md

 - **Quantization Support**:
   - Int8 (only CUDA)
   - Bitsandbytes NF4 (currently slow)
+- **Multi Batch Generation**:
+  - True multi batch generation with Flash-Linear-Attention
+  - multi batch sampling
+  - On an RTX4090, a 7B parameter model can run over 256 batches of inference.

 ---

 > Accelerate your RWKV model inference with RWKV-Infer!

 ## How To Use